RomainChaumontet/Unikie-Academy-Exercises/C++_hands_on_programming_RC/Documentation/Error_Handling.md

 ## Max path length is reached

-## Writing file or Reading file become not reachable
+## Writing file or Reading file becomes not reachable